Is An Associate’s Degree An Undergraduate Degree?

 Can you transfer your associate degree credit to your bachelor’s degree?

 Yes.
-As long as you have the relevant course credit for the course you wish to study for a bachelor’s degree, the University will help allow you to transfer it.
+As long as you have the relevant course credit for the course you wish to study for a bachelor’s degree, the University will help you transfer it.

 Conclusion